niklasaporius/fireship_gitGithub/readme.md

 This line of text is supposed to provoke a merge conflict!
 This text is only supposed to exist on the niklasBranch branch!

+Testing the --amend flag.
+Forgot to add this change to the staging area before committing.